LRZ-BADW/lrzcc-py/README.md

 budget of a past year.

 ## Warning
-Don't rely on the fact that this is written in Python, because this is going to be replaced by a corresponding Rust library + CLI application in the not so distant future.
+Don't rely on the fact that this is written in Python at the moment, this is going to be replaced by a corresponding Rust library + CLI application in the not so distant future.